storyfeet/bob_cards_elm/adventure.md

 Welcome to the Americas. you must explore the land, find a place to call home, defeat bandits & protect your land.

-You have heard the announcement that there are plots of land to own to the West of the country, all you have to do is get there first, and it's yours.

-You and a group of friends agree to travel together across the wilderness, and to help each other as you can.

 Legacy game rules:
 --------------